calliope-project/ec_modules/docs/development_guide/conventions.md

 ### Configuration data

 Use [`.yaml`](https://yaml.org/) files for `snakemake` configuration and schema validation.
-Aim to make configuration files succint and robust against user mistakes.
+Aim to make configuration files succinct and robust against user mistakes.

 If a configuration value requires specific **units**, it must be specified in its name explicitly.